cybermaggedon/ixbrl-reporter/docs/config.md

 FIXME: Describe

-## `worksheets`
+## `report.worksheets`

-Computations describe internal data flows, but don't cause any output.
-Worksheets are a collection of computations.
-The worksheet specifies a set of computations to output.
+Worksheets take a collection of computations and produce a financial table.
+The main worksheet is the `simple` kind at the moment, we'll work on other worksheets which give more control over the output in time.

+See `report/ch/frs102-worksheets.yaml` for some examples.

 Worksheets just describe a set of computations to show, not how any of the information is linked.
 It is possible to construct a worksheet that uses computations that aren't shown, which may be confusing to the reader.
 It's down to you to select a set of computations that make sense together.

 Here's a balance sheet exmaple: